Fuhao-Wang/Fuhao-wang.github.io/_pages/about.md

 # Education

 - 2021, M.A. in Economics, School of Economics & Management, Northwest University
-- 2018, B.A. in Economics, School of Economics, Nanjing university of Posts and Communications
+- 2018, B.A. in Economics, School of Economics, Nanjing University of Posts and Telecommunications

 # Research interest